perez987/OpenCore-and-UEFI-Secure-Boot/guide/The easy way.md

 This user proposes adding some macOS files to the db variable in addition to the OpenCore files, these are:

-- /usr/standalone/firmware/FUD/MultiUpdater/MultiUpdater.efi
-- /usr/standalone/firmware/FUD/USBCAccessoryFirmwareUpdater/HPMUtil.efi
 - /usr/standalone/i386/boot.efi
 - /usr/standalone/i386/apfs_aligned.efi
 - /usr/standalone/i386/apfs.efi
+- /usr/standalone/firmware/FUD/MultiUpdater/MultiUpdater.efi
+- /usr/standalone/firmware/FUD/USBCAccessoryFirmwareUpdater/HPMUtil.efi

-They must be copied to the OpenCore EFI folder on the USB stick and registered with the Enroll EFI Image option as we did with the OpenCore .efi files.
+These files must be copied to the OpenCore EFI folder on the USB stick and registered with the Enroll EFI Image option as we did with OpenCore .efi files.

-But I have tested **with and without** enrolling these macOS files in the firmware and OpenCore (and macOS) boot fine both ways.
+But I have tested **with and without** enrolling these macOS files in the firmware and I have seen that the only file required, at least in my case, is **boot.efi**.
+I have tried enrolling only boot.efi and OpenCore .efi files and OpenCore boots fine with UEFI Secure Boot enabled.
+Of course it also does enrolling up the other 4 files too but to me they don't seem to be necessary.

-**Note**: if you enroll the macOS files, every time you update macOS you must replace the Boot.efi file of the i386 folder and do Enroll EfI Image again.